PSRben/FusionMamba/README.md

 git clone https://github.com/PSRben/FusionMamba.git
 ```

-2. Install the Mamba implementation by following the instructions in the Mamba-block folder.
+2. Install the Mamba implementation by following the instructions in the Mamba-block directory.

 3. Install other packages:
 ```